nata1y/SMS-Spam-Detection/README.md

 ```

 Alternatively, you can access the UI using your browser: http://127.0.0.1:8080/apidocs
+To view Prometheus you can navigate to http://127.0.0.1:9090
+To view Grafana you can navigate to http://127.0.0.1:3000/.
+You then need to link the Prometheus api as dataset by setting the host as http://prometheus:9090/ and add the relavent metrics to a new dashboard.
+These settings are then saved for future use.

 [*Release Engineering for Machine Learning Applications* (REMLA)]: https://se.ewi.tudelft.nl/remla/
 [Prof. Luís Cruz]: https://luiscruz.github.io/